balancelang/balance/LanguageDesign.md

         but not:
             var a = myFunc();
     - favor x.y().z().q() over q(z(y(x)))
+    - use "from X import Y", rather than "import Y from X", since intellisense can't guess Y before knowing X.
     - variable def: 'var a = 2' or 'Int a = 2'.
 Favor this over 'var a: Int = 2' since this requires both 'var', 'a', and 'Int'.
 - Features
     - If statements (+)